CloudSecurityAlliance/CSA-IT-Operations/projects/WG-automation/diagram.md

 %% This looks up the email in circle and if not found then in Auth0
-%% This only proceeds if we find an email address LookgupWGInfoEmail --> |Check automation level, data|WriteToProcessingData[Write to Processing Data] end
+%% This only proceeds if we find an email address LookgupWGInfoEmail --> |Check automation level, data|WriteToProcessingData[Write to Processing Data] UpdateProcessingData[Update Processing Data] --> |updates| WriteToProcessingData end

-WriteToProcessingData --> |new item| CheckForWorkToDo[Check For Work To Do]
+WriteToProcessingData --> |new item or updated item| AddToGoogleGroups[Add to Google Groups] WriteToProcessingData --> |new item or updated item| AddToGoogleGroups[Add to Slack]

-subgraph Zapier Do Work
+subgraph Zapier Add to Google Groups
-%% These often fail because the user already exists/etc CheckForWorkToDo --> |Write email, google groups| WriteToWorkGoogleGroups[Write to WorkGoogleGroups] CheckForWorkToDo --> |Write email, slack channel| WriteToWorkSlack[Write to WorkSlack] end
+AddToGoogleGroups --> |Write email, google groups| WriteToGoogleGroups[Write to Google Groups] WriteToGoogleGroups --> |updates| UpdateProcessingData[Update Processing Data] end